A Pseudoline Counterexample to the Strong Dirac Conjecture: Open problems

 for all pseudoline arrangements $L$? \end{prob}

-A significant question is whether (and by how much) the bound on $r(L)$ for line arrangements differs from that for pseudoline arrangements. \begin{prob} Is it possible to prove a lower bound on $r(L)$ that holds for line arrangements and not for pseudoline arrangements? \end{prob}
+The next question is whether (and by how much) the bound on $r(L)$ for line arrangements differs from that for pseudoline arrangements. \begin{prob} Is it possible to prove a lower bound on $r(L)$ that holds for line arrangements and not for pseudoline arrangements? \end{prob}

 One feature of the family of pseudoline arrangements presented in Section \ref{sec:counterexample} is that $(n-1)/3$ lines are all incident to a single vertex.
-A natural question is whether this is an essential feature of any pseudoline counterexample to the Strong Dirac\footnote{Thank you to N. Linial for pointing this out.}. \begin{prob} Is there an infinite family of arrangements of $n$ pseudolines, such that \begin{itemize} \item no vertex of any arrangement in the family is incident to $\Omega(n)$ pseudolines, and \item no member of any arrangement is incident to more than $n/(2 + \epsilon)$ pseudolines for some $\epsilon > 0$? \end{itemize} \end{prob}
+A natural question is whether this is an essential feature of any pseudoline counterexample to the Strong Dirac conjecture. \begin{prob} Is there an infinite family of arrangements of $n$ pseudolines, such that \begin{itemize} \item no vertex of any arrangement in the family is incident to $\Omega(n)$ pseudolines, and \item no member of any arrangement is incident to more than $n/(2 + \epsilon)$ vertices for some $\epsilon > 0$? \end{itemize} \end{prob}

+The authors are not even aware of an infinite family of pseudoline arrangements such that no vertex is incident to $\Omega(n)$ pseudolines and no pseudoline is incident to more than $cn$ vertices for some $c<1$.

-Both Felsner's example, and the example presented in Section \ref{sec:counterexample} have a high degree of symmetry.
-Assuming that the Strong Dirac holds for line arrangements, it may be easier to prove for the special case of symmetric line arrangements. \begin{prob} Does the Strong Dirac hold for line arrangements with a non-trivial symmetry group?
-For line arrangements with dihedral symmetry? \end{prob}
+Both Felsner's example, and the example presented in Section \ref{sec:counterexample} have dihedral symmetry.
+Assuming that the Strong Dirac conjecture holds for line arrangements, it may be easier to prove for the special case of dihedrally symmetric line arrangements. \begin{prob} Does the Strong Dirac conjecture hold for line arrangements with dihedral symmetry? \end{prob}

+The example presented here shows that any method used to give an affirmative answer to Problem \ref{prob:dihedral} would need to be able to distinguish between line arrangements and pseudoline arrangements.